OWASP/owasp-summit-2017/Working-Sessions/Education/Visit-Bletchley-Park.md

 ### Transport Arrangements:

 Have vehicle with N open slots:
+* Johan Peeters: 1 extra seat

 Need transport:
 * Adam Shostack
+* Viktor Lindstrom

 ## Who

 Anyone interested in the history of our field.
+Note that, barring some financial windfall, you will be expected to pay entrance fees.
+In the event of commercial transport needing to be arranged, this will need to be paid for as well.